Google Your Business.

 Finally, if you don’t have a Google Business Profile account, you won’t get to run Google Ads!
 And where’s the first place YOU look for reviews about a business you’re considering visiting or making a purchase from?
 Google, right?

 Bottom line: A Google Business Profile page is a free, valuable, and powerful tool you can add to your marketing arsenal in a matter of minutes, but which will carry your brand farther and wider than many other similar free tools.
 If you don’t claim yours, google will continue to use it and may even present incorrect information – if you aren’t updating it!
 It doesn’t cost anything, it’s not a daily drain on your time, and probably most important, it will greatly increase your chances of being found when someone types in a search like “Marketing Consultant near me.”
 I’m at the top of this list

 Oh, and by the way, Google+ has been dead and buried for a few years – be sure to take that icon off your website and update it with your new GMB link!

 PS: Just for fun, I clicked on all the search result listing BELOW mine and not a single one of those “Marketing” firms has claimed its GMB page.
 You decide!

-PPS: I’ll be doing a webinar on this very topic on Feb.
-11 at 1 p.m.
-ET called “Get Your Local Business On Google Search and Maps.”
+PPS: I did a SCORE webinar on this very topic called “Get Your Local Business On Google Search and Maps.”